 Since we are a private school, the Neue Schule für Fotografie is not able to help the students with their visa application.
 We can provide a confirmation letter once you have been admitted to the course.

-The terms start in late February and late August each year respectively.
-Our Winter Semester 2021 starts on 6 September 2021 and ends on 6 March 2022.
+The terms start in March and September each year respectively.
+Our Summer semester starts on 7 March 2022 and ends beginning of September 2022.

 For any questions regarding your studies at Neue Schule, please first check our FAQs.
-We also organize an Open Day on 03 July 2021, offering you a chance to visit our studios and photo labs, see current work, and discuss photography and school life first hand with our students, staff, and lecturers.
+We also organize an Open House on 27 November 2021, offering you a chance to visit our studios and photo labs, see current work, and discuss photography and school life first hand with our students, staff, and lecturers.

 Giuseppe D’Addurno and Sara Queirolo next to a print by Sara of Giuseppe

 “The IC course at the Neue Schule opened my mind and widened my visions.
 Very prepared teachers helped me with finding my own artistic path, and how to express myself visually.”